 - An organ of the state should afford potential contractors sufficient access to the procurement process.

 - All contractors should be familiar with the rules of the competition.

 - All contractors should be afforded enough time to participate.

-The organ of state should treat all possible contracting parties fairly in relation to each other.
+The organ of the state should treat all possible contracting parties fairly in relation to each other.
 No preferences should be given to different contractors.
-All parties should have equal time for preparation and submission for tenders or quotes.
+All parties should have equal time for the preparation and submission of tenders or quotes.
 The same information should be made available to all parties.
-An organ of state should treat all parties equally; it should not be biased or suspected of bias.
+An organ of the state should treat all parties equally; it should not be biased or suspected of bias.

 Fairness in SA

 Harksen v Lane NO & Others 1997 (11) BCLR 1489 (CC): To address past inequalities, the right to equality, entrenched in section 9 of the Constitution, has been held to reflect a “substantive” conception of equality as opposed to a “formal” conception of equality.

 In other words, in certain defined circumstances an organ of the state is allowed to treat private contracting parties differently.

 Example: The wide publicity of government contracts may therefore not be enough; there may still be contractors who have difficulty understanding the precise needs of the organ of the state.
 Briefing sessions may, for example, be held.
 Procurement may also be a policy tool for reform and development and eradication of past unfair discriminatory policies and practices.